scottgriv/PRG-Personal-Repository-Guidelines/README.md

 - Categorized your repositories and projects into ![#E5E4E2](https://via.placeholder.com/10/E5E4E2/000000?text=+) **Platinum**, ![#FFD700](https://via.placeholder.com/10/FFD700/000000?text=+) **Gold**, ![#C0C0C0](https://via.placeholder.com/10/C0C0C0/000000?text=+) **Silver**, and ![#CD7F32](https://via.placeholder.com/10/CD7F32/000000?text=+) **Bronze** tiers for your **GitHub Portfolio**.
   - Display your repositories in a searchable and sortable `HTML` table, created with GitHub Actions and displayed through GitHub Pages, to organize and showcase your projects to the world.
+    - You can send specific projects via a predefined search URL parameter by appending `/?search=` to your `PRG` URL and add whatever project name, language, tech, category, etc.
 - Follow the defined guidelines to guide your repository structure and `README` content.
 - Utilize the predefined `README` templates to get your projects up and running quickly and easily so you can focus on what matters most - your code!